In Mac OS X, how can I connect from multiple locations via different network configurations?

 Networkpreferences portion of System Preferences, from the pull-down menu next to "Location:", select

 +(plus sign), and then type in a name for your new location.
-In 10.4 and earlier, in the dialog box that appears, type a name for your new location.
 Click

 Applyto make the new location active.